 Ghaleb Khater (1922 – 2009)

 Born and raised in Luxor, Ghaleb Khater graduated from the Faculty of Fine Arts in Cairo in 1950 when Egypt was still a protectorate of Britain and ruled by a monarch.
 Chronologically, Khater belongs to the Third Generation of Egyptian pioneer artists.
 However, the direction he took and the stand he upheld separate Khater from any collective art movement or historical categorization.
-Though his formative years are influenced by ancient Egyptian art and classic realism, drawing on a widespread ideology at the time to revive Egypt’s ancient glory, Khater soon moved to a politically-charged stage calling for social change to free Egypt.
+Though his formative years are influenced by ancient Egyptian art and classic realism, drawing on a widespread ideology at the time to revive Egypt’s ancient glory, Khater soon moved to a politically-charged neo-surrealist stage calling for social change with the aim to free Egypt.